 To facilitate the access to the scholarly resources, the Library has built a database of indexes and abstracts of a total of 930,000 scholarly articles held by the Library.
 The database is accessible through the Library’s website (www.nl.go.kr).

-The Library has built an integrated database of catalogs of the materials held by other public libraries and government agencies across the nation, in order to help library users easily find materials they need.
-As of 2016, a total of 1,370 public libraries joined the project.
-The database of 8.6 million bibliographic records as well as of 43.37 million library material records combined is being offered online at the Library’s Korean Library Information System Network (KOLIS-Net, www.nl.go.kr/kolisnet).
+The National Library of Korea has built an integrated catalog database of materials held by public libraries and government agencies across the nation to help library users easily locate and access to the information they need.
+As of 2017, a total of 1,460 public libraries joined the project.
+Currently, 8.8 million bibliographic records and 46.80 million library holding records can be searched on the Library’s Korean Library Information System Network website.
+(KOLIS-Net, www.nl.go.kr/kolisnet).

 The National Library of Korea has built a database of about 330,000 catalog records and 76,000 full-texts materials held by 44 libraries or reading rooms for the visually impaired.
 The database is accessible through the National Library for the Disabled website (nlid.nl.go.kr) and the Library’s Direct Rapid Easy Accessible Material (DREAM) website (dream.nl.go.kr).